-We record all "disputed" points in a separate column.
+We record all "disputed" points separately.
 We contend that "disputed" points never add up to a change in your final grade, and we will examine this when final grades are assigned.
-Note that TA addition errors should follow the above procedure, but will not be figured in the "disputed" column.
+Note that TA addition errors should follow the above procedure, but will not be figured in the "disputed" points.